 In other words, sexuality isn’t all about sex.
 It’s fundamental human energy within us that has a relationship to our desire, our creativity, our drive, and our connectedness, not only to others but also to ourselves, to our own flawed sacred human bodies.
 Connecting to our sexual selves doesn’t always have to mean connecting to another person.

 Low libido is a very common problem that can happen for all kinds of reasons, including hormonal fluctuations and stress.
 When we’re in fight-or-flight mode, blood and energy exit the digestive and sexual systems and move to our limbs so we can fight or run away.
 Many of us are in a low-level stress state all the time, which can cause problems for our digestion and sexual health.
 The rest state, on the other hand, is often called rest-and-digest (some also call it feed and…well, another f-word).

 We have to feel safe in order to connect, and when we don’t feel safe in our lives, our libido can go into hiding.

 When we’re having sex without desire, out of obligation, or under stress, we’re actually not connecting to our true sexual energy.
 We’re connecting to something else: perhaps our fear of losing a partner, our need to please, or our desire to have power over someone else.
 These motivations are not about the generative, loving, intimate, playful, creative sexual energy that we all have within us.
 When we have sex for these other reasons, it can actually cause our sexual energy to retreat deeper into our bodies, making it harder to recover.

-Try Julie’s guided meditation for connecting to your sexual energy as life force here.
+Try Julie’s guided meditation for harnessing your sexual energy.